 WP-Notifo is required and must be configured properly.
 After you’re all setup, use it with WP-Logs by adding the ‘notifo’ key to your event call; i.e.:

 'text' => 'A user created a new post',

 'notifo' => true

-The benefits of using Amazon S3 to store static resources is already well documented.
+The benefits of using Amazon S3 to store static resources are already well documented.
 It’s almost a no-brainer if you are building an app that hosts a lot of static files.

 We just converted an app that we’re working on to use S3 for all user uploads.
-It not only sped up our development time, it also basically eliminated the need to worry about file-server scaling in our prototyping stage.
-And we may not need to worry about it for a quite a while after that.
+It not only sped up our development time but it also basically eliminated the need to worry about file-server scaling in our prototyping stage.
+And we may not need to worry about it for quite a while after that.

 Check out http://getcloudfusion.com/ for more information on the Amazon S3 SDK for PHP.

 Welcome to our new website.
 We are still transitioning to our new online home… But we wanted to give you a quick taste of what we can do to help your business grow by showing off our new web-site and products offerings.